nisforrnicholas/nisforrnicholas.github.io/hackthebox/_posts/2021-12-21-crocodile.md

 As expected, we have a login page.

-The **allowed.userlist.passwd** file actually contains the passwords to the various usernames obtained from **allowed.userlist**.
+The 'allowed.userlist.passwd' file actually contains the passwords to the various usernames obtained from 'allowed.userlist'.
 From the two files, we can obtain the admin credentials:

 > admin : rKXM59ESxesUFHAd